The Most Successful Baby Names, According to Science

 Other research from UCLA studied which names "leverage other people's biases," according to Inc., rendering them "more likely to make other people respect them at first meeting, and assume that they are successful, throughout their lives."
 These biases, researchers theorized, could lead to more opportunities (resulting in greater success).

 A rose by any other name would smell as sweet, but would a Steven by any other name make as much money?
 Maybe not.
-But if your goal is to start your baby on the path to success before he even leaves the hospital, here are some names to put on your list, pronto.
+Still, if your goal is to start your baby on the path to success before he even leaves the hospital, here are some names to put on your list, pronto.

 Speaking of Steven, according to the research from UCLA cited above, this classic was at the top of the list of successful names for boys.
-Assuming "Stephen" is just as successful a name, there are quite a few prominent individuals who come to mind right away: Steve Jobs, Steven Tyler, Steve Carell, Stephen Colbert, Stephen King, Stephen Hawking... you get the idea.
+Assuming "Stephen" is just as successful a name, there are quite a few prominent individuals who come to mind right away: Steve Jobs, Stevie Wonder, Steven Tyler, Steve Carell, Stephen Colbert, Stephen King, Stephen Hawking... you get the idea.

 Topping the same UCLA list for girls: Jacqueline.
 As a real life Jacqueline who has yet to write a bestseller or win the lottery, I'm ever-so-slightly resistant to this claim, but one can't deny the Jacqueline Kennedy Onassis effect.